-Assignment of tasks for works and services: this activity relates to the management of the selection of selfemployed workers/individual companies/corporations and assignment of tasks relating to a work or a service that they agree to perform "autonomously" and "without any constraint of subordination", therefore outside of an employment relationship.
+Assignment of tasks for works and services: this activity relates to the management of the selection of self-employed workers/individual companies/corporations and assignment of tasks relating to a work or a service that they agree to perform "autonomously" and "without any constraint of subordination", therefore outside of an employment relationship.
 This involves the provision of various services and maintenance of the plants.

-- Main Parties, Departments and Organisational Units involved: Chief Executive Officer; Director of Property, Facilities, Safety & Logistics - Potential crimes: - Employment of illegal aliens (article 22, subsection 12-bis of Legislative Decree no. 286 of 25 July 1998). - The Protocols
+Chief Executive Officer, Head of Facilities & Maintenance

+Employment of illegal aliens (article 22, subsection 12 bis of Legislative Decree 286 of 25 July 1998).

-With reference to this sensitive area, the protocols to be applied are laid down by Special Section N - Instrumental Processes, "Purchase of goods or services".
+With reference to this sensitive area, the protocols provided by Special Section N - Instrumental Processes, "Purchase of goods or services" apply.